My Little Pony: Friendship is Magic-Season 1 Synopsis

 Friendship is Magic (Part 1 & 2)

 In this two-parter the viewer got to see its main characters before they came together.
 Twilight Sparkle was the anti-social student of Princess Celestia, Applejack was the farmer with a ridiculously huge family, Rainbow Dash was the show-off with no sense tact, Rarity was the one with a sense of fashion who seemed to ignore personal space, Fluttershy seemed a little too shy, and Pinkie Pie was shown to be a little hyper.
-But when the threat of Nightmare Moon, as written in My Little Pony/Game of Thrones: Royalty, all six characters banded together to try and put a stop to her.
+But with the threat of Nightmare Moon, all six characters banded together to try and put a stop to her.
 And here was where the Mane 6's positive attributes showed up.
 Applejack used her honesty in saying that Twilight was secure with falling off a cliff and saved by Rainbow Dash and Fluttershy, Fluttershy used her kindness with animals to soothe a rampaging manticore, Pinkie Pie used unending happiness to help her friends to pass through a scary forest, Rarity was generous enough to cut a piece of her tail off for a dragon's sake, and Rainbow Dash displayed a great deal of loyalty to her friends that talking to ponies she idolized did not stop her from helping stop Nightmare Moon.
 Ultimately Twilight was the bonding force that enabled all of them to use the Elements of Harmony to defeat Nightmare Moon and bring her back to her more docile Princess Luna persona.

 The Ticket Master